xmik/targetprocess-backup/README.md

 Backup TargetProcess entities.

 ## What it does
-This project backups TargetProcess entities like user stories, features and saves information about them in `.json` files.
+This project backups TargetProcess entities like: user stories, features and saves information about them in `.json` files.
 It also downloads attachments.
 Uses TargetProcess REST API.

 ### Backup directory structure
 Backup will be done into `/tmp/tp_backup`.